 The Silliman Textbook Library (SMTL) is an initiative built by Silliman students to combat educational inequity on Yale’s campus.
 The SMTL was founded on the acknowledgement that textbooks and other educational resources are often prohibitively expensive for many students, especially those of first generation and low-income (FGLI) backgrounds.
 On top of increasing costs of a college education, affording textbooks can heighten financial and academic stress for some students.
-Such a system can even affect some students’ course choices if books are simply inaccessible, meaning that a lack of access to textbooks can become a lack of access to career skills, opportunities, intellectual exploration, etc.
+Such a system can even affect some students’ course choices if books are inaccessible, meaning that a lack of access to textbooks can become a lack of access to career skills, opportunities, intellectual exploration, test prep, and more.

 The SMTL exists so multiple copies of textbooks for many different classes can be available for students to use free of charge.
 Students can do readings, collaborate on problem sets, and do other important academic work without having to pay exorbitant costs.

 Silliman Textbook Library Coordinator: Kushal Dev ‘20 (firstname.lastname@example.org)

 If the SMTL Does Not Have A Book You Need

 - Reach out to your Professor/TFs.
 While your Professor/TFs might not be able to give you a copy of the book for the class, they might be able to donate a copy to the SMTL for communal use.

 - Ask the Silliman Textbook Library Coordinator.
 Email the Silliman Textbook Library Coordinator (email@example.com) explaining that you need a book for a certain class.
 Send the book title, author, and course information, and the Coordinator will work to try to find a copy of the book for the Textbook Library.

 - The Silliman Textbook Library is located in the backroom of the Silliman Library, and is open 24/7 for use by students.